 Stoke Park, Stoke Poges

-We’re pining after the 5-star service at mega-luxe Stoke Park (above), but in the meantime we’ll just have to enjoy its tip-top 27-hole golf course instead.
+Stoke Park (above) is being prepared for a full multi-million pound refurb so afternoon teas are on hold but in the meantime we’ll just have to enjoy its tip-top 27-hole golf course instead.
 After all, it’s not often you get to play the same course as 007 (Stoke Park was the location for the golf game in Goldfinger).
-Bonus – the grass tennis courts will also be opened as of Sat 23 May.
+Bonus: the grass and clay tennis courts are open to bookings two weeks in advance.
 Available to members only.

 Oakland Park Golf Club, Chalfont St Giles